Sbhat92/Paragraph-Classifier/README.md

 # Paragraph Classifier
- Classifies text as high or low quality using Ngram language classigier
+ Classifies text as high or low quality using Ngram language classifier